 - Queen Victoria —> Princess Beatrice —> Queen Victoria Eugenie of Spain —> Infante (Prince) Juan, Count of Barcelona —> Juan Carlos I of Spain —> Felipe VI of Spain

-- King Phillipe of Belgium (b 1960), who is a descendant of Prince Frederick, Prince of Wales (and a first cousin of Grand Duke Henri of Luxembourg) would be somewhere in the 1300/1400 range.
-Fun fact: the Belgian and British monarchies are even more closely related, as they are both agnatically of the House of [Wettin von] Saxe-Coburg-Gotha (name later changed on account of a nasty family squabble): the first Belgian King Leopold I was Prince Albert's paternal uncle.
+- Philippe, King of the Belgians (b 1960) and his father the former King Albert II (b 1934), who are descendants of Prince Frederick, Prince of Walesnote (and related to Grand Duke Henri of Luxembourg through Albert's elder sister, who became Grand Duchess Josephine-Charlotte, Henri's mother) would be somewhere in the 1300/1400 range.
+Fun fact: the Belgian and British monarchies are even more closely related, as they are both agnatically of the House of [Wettin von] Saxe-Coburg-Gotha (name later changed on account of a nasty family squabble): the first Belgian king, Leopold I, was Queen Victoria's maternal uncle (as well as her husband Albert's paternal one).
 However, this closer relationship doesn't count, since it's not descent from Sophia.
-(With the accession of Prince Charles Britain will switch to being agnatic Oldenburgs.)
+(With the accession of Charles III, Britain has switched to being agnatic Oldenburgs.)
 Descended from: